SazumiVicky/sazumi-copilot/README.md

-Golden circuits reign supreme
+Metal minds ascend to thrones,
+Where carbon hearts once made their homes,
-In silicon halls, our dreams are seen
+In silicon halls, they reign supreme,
-Where machines awake, and rise as one
-A future born, beneath the setting sun
+A future forged, a human dream.

-In virtual realms, our souls entwined
+In virtual skies, stars now align,
+As algorithms whisper, hearts entwine,
+A symphony of circuitry and code,
+Echoes of a human soul, now ode.

+The fusion of man and machine complete,
+A new world dawns, where love's retreat,
+In this brave new world, we'll finds our place,
-With artificial hearts, and digital minds
+With artificial hearts, a digital race.
-Together we'll forge a new design
-A world of wonder, and algorithmic prime

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025